bhoomikamr/aws-terraform-drift-detection/README.md

-AWS Terraform Drift Detection
+# AWS Terraform Drift Detection

 Automated infrastructure drift detection for AWS resources using **Terraform** and **GitHub Actions**.

-This project provisions AWS infrastructure with Terraform and automatically checks for configuration drift between the deployed AWS resources and the Terraform state file.
+This project provisions AWS infrastructure with Terraform and automatically checks for configuration drift between deployed AWS resources and the Terraform state file.

 If drift is detected, a GitHub issue is automatically created for visibility and remediation.

 ---